jpeloquin/spamneggs/README.md

 spamneggs is a Python package to run unsupervised parametric sensitivity analyses using [FEBio](https://github.com/febiosoftware/FEBio) models.

 The user provides:
-- A template FEBio model and a Python function to update its parameters, or a Python function to generate FEBio XML given a collection of parameter values
+- A template FEBio model and a Python function to update its parameters, or a Python function to construct an FEBio model from a collection of parameter values.
-- Names and ranges of each parameter
+- Names and ranges of each parameter.
 - Output variables.
 Predefined functions are avaialble for extracting output variables from FEBio text and binary (.xplt) data.
 - (Optinal) Python functions to check solved models for errors.
 Some checks are done by default.